Brook Waimārama Sanctuary: Fauna

-Tui, bellbirds, fantails, kererū, grey warblers, brown creepers, silvereyes, and tomtits are common in the sanctuary, and South Island robins and riflemen, which had previously lived in the upper reaches, are increasingly venturing into the valley bottom.
-In April 2021, the sanctuary reached a milestone with first species reintroduction 40 tīeke/South Island saddleback (Philesturnus carunculatus) were released into the sanctuary.
-Some nationally uncommon species are also present, such as New Zealand falcons/kārearea.
-The Sanctuary's long-term plan is to re-introduce several threatened bird species:
+Tūī, korimako, fantails, kererū, grey warblers, silvereyes, and tomtits are common in the sanctuary, and South Island robins and riflemen, which had previously lived in the upper reaches, are increasingly venturing into the valley bottom with the former now commonly heard in the lower valley.
+Some nationally threatened species are also present, such as New Zealand falcons/kārearea and long-tailed cuckoo/koekoeā.